Last Updated on 31 January 2022 by Dan

 In terms of the positive, the best money saved is the money you actually do put aside, which is the problem for most people – they simply never get round to it.
 The app is absolutely excellent at providing those reminders and actively encouraging you to do so.
 As such I think this really is a worthwhile tool for those who really struggle to remember to set money aside (for a rainy day).

-I like the concept of the idea that Plum is analysing your money and working out exactly what’s a good idea to set aside.
-Now any amount that came up for me was sensible but I often found myself wondering exactly how it was calculated.
+I like the concept that the Plum app is analysing your money and working out exactly what’s a good idea to set aside.
+Whilst any amount that came up for me was sensible but I often found myself wondering exactly how it was calculated.

-Where we’re touch hesitant to get fully on board because of the interest rate as we’re advocates of getting the absolute maximum of out of your cash.
-Unless you’re on one of the upgraded options, at time of writing you get no interest back on money set aside within Plum unless you move your money purposefully into an interest Easy Access pocket – which seems an unnecessary hoop to jump through rather than giving you the interest by default.
+Where we’re a touch hesitant to get fully on board is because of the interest rate, simply as we’re advocates of getting the absolute maximum of out of your cash.
+You get no interest back on money set aside within Plum unless you move your money purposefully into an interest Easy Access pocket – (which seems an unnecessary hoop to jump through rather than giving you the interest by default).

 Is Plum Plus worth it?

 You do get a slightly higher rate of interest of 0.4% if you upgrade to Plum Plus (£1 a month) – upgrading to Plus specifically for the interest only becomes worth it when you’re over £8,000 worth of savings (as when the extra interest covers the cost of the upgrade).

 Note: The interest rate on Plum Plus changed from 0.55% to 0.4%, on 01.02.2021, which this article was changed to reflect.

 For £2.99 a month you get access to some additional functionality with Plum Pro, like the ability to create pockets to set aside money for specific things, to have money stashing challenges or to put away extra money on rainy days.
 I thought these were largely shiny things that didn’t add anything, and you’re better saving the money you’d otherwise put into Pro!